splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 .. meta::
       :description: Security landing.
 Describes how to ensure that the Splunk Distribution of OpenTelemetry Collector is secure.

 The Splunk Distribution of OpenTelemetry Collector defaults to operating in a secure manner, but is configuration driven, so you need at least a basic understanding of architecture and functionality to manage security.
-See :ref:`collector-architecture` and :ref:`otel-deployment-modes` for more information.
+See :ref:`collector-architecture` and :ref:`otel-deployment-mode` for more information.

 .. caution:: Do not report security vulnerabilities by using public GitHub issue reports.
 See :new-page:`Report a Security Vulnerability <https://www.splunk.com/en_us/product-security/report.html>` to report security issues.